zzzprojects/docs/entityframework-extensions.net/pages/documentations/options-summary/context-factory.md

 {% include component-try-it.html href='https://dotnetfiddle.net/fyTeS7' %}

 ## Default Constructor
-If your context has a default constructor, you might now need to specify a context factory.
+If your context has a default constructor, you might not need to specify a context factory.

 ```csharp